TNDC2002/PEproject/documents/report.md

   - Show Pages
   - Profile Pages
   - Login/Register Pages
+  - Search Page

 #### 5.2.2.
 Admin Interface:

+- Admin are able to access:
+  - Same pages as Users
+  - Specialty: Admin Page (only available if the user is an admin)

 #### 5.2.3.
 Authentication Interface:

 The authenciation interface and features of SmashBruh are as follows:

 - **_Email Verification System:_**
   - SmashBruh implements a comprehensive email verification system to avoid account spaming and reduce wasted database storage.
   - The system employs an automatic email sender every time a user register.